Total Control (TV series)

 Total Control is an Australian television political drama series first screened on ABC TV in October 2019.
-Its working title was Black Bitch, but that was deemed too controversial and the series was renamed.
 Season 2 began airing on 7 November 2021, and the final season premiered on the ABC on 14 January 2024.

 Premise

 Alex Irving is a charismatic Indigenous woman who finds herself the centre of media attention following her admirable actions in a high-risk situation.
 The embattled but cunning Prime Minister of Australia, Rachel Anderson, recruits Alex to become a federal Senator, so as to boost Rachel's popularity and further her own agenda.

 There are several storylines and characters, including Alex's son, her mother, an ex-lover and rival clans in Winton, Queensland, her activist brother, various other players in the Canberra political and office sphere, and a young woman who has escaped youth detention with some footage which could severely damage the Anderson government.

 The government in Series 1 and 2 appears to depict Liberal-National coalition, with various factions and other parties mimicking contemporary ones in Australia.
 The government in Series 3 appears to depict Labor.